-Born (in 1958) and raised in Kenya, Abon’go Malik Obama (AMO) is the older half-brother of U.S. President Barack Obama.
+Born (in 1958) and raised in Kenya, Abon’go Malik Obama (AMO) is the older half-brother of Barack Obama.
 He holds a degree in accounting from the University of Nairobi, and as a young man he spent the better part of 14 years working in the United States—mostly as an accountant—for Lockheed, Fannie Mae, and the American Red Cross.
 During that period, AMO developed a close relationship with Barack Obama—serving as “best man” at the latter’s 1992 wedding to Michelle Robinson (Obama).
 Barack, in turn, was best man at one of AMO’s numerous marriage ceremonies.
-A practicing Muslim, AMO currently has twelve wives—two of whom he has been accused of beating.
+A practicing Muslim, AMO, as of May 2013, had twelve wives—two of whom he was accused of beating.

 In 2008 AMO established the Barack H. Obama Foundation (BHOF) in memory of his (and President Obama’s) biological father, Barack H. Obama, Sr. (1936-82).
 The foundation’s stated purpose was to “provide people everywhere with resources to uplift their welfare and living standards.”
 But from 2008-11, BHOF operated illegally as a nonprofit entity—falsely claiming tax-exempt status for which it had never formally applied.
 According to Ken Boehm, chairman of the National Legal and Policy Center, this constitutes “common law fraud and potentially even federal mail fraud.”

 Apart from his work with BHOF, Abon’go Malik Obama helps to oversee the international investments of the Muslim Brotherhood.
 He also serves as executive secretary of the Sudan-based Islamic Da’wa Organization (IDO), which: